Volume 22, Issue 4 (December 2024) Iranian Rehabilitation Journal 2024, 22(4): 547-556 | Back to browse issues page

 XML Print

-1- Department of Rehabilitation Management, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.
+1- Department of Rehabilitation Management, School of Rehabilitation Sciences, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.

-Objectives: Children with disabilities need assistive technology (AT) to explore surroundings, participate in activities and gain developmental skills.
-This study aimed to assess AT needs and barriers for accessibility for these children.
+Objectives: Children with disabilities need assistive technology (AT) to explore their surroundings, participate in social activities, and gain developmental skills.
+This study aimed to assess AT needs and barriers to access it for these children.

-Methods: The participants were 217 children with disabilities aged 6-12 years, randomly selected from the Chaharmahal & Bakhtiari Welfare Organization’s registration-list in 2022.
-After obtaining informed consent from their parents, data were gathered by phone interview using the “rapid Assessment of Assistive Technology” (rATA) tool of the WHO.
+Methods: The study participants comprised 217 children with disabilities aged 6-12 years, randomly selected from the registration list of Chaharmahal and Bakhtiari Welfare Organization, Chaharmahal and Bakhtiari Province, Iran, in 2022.
+After obtaining informed consent from their parents, study data were gathered by phone interview using the rapid assessment of AT (rATA) tool of the World Health Organization (WHO).

-Discussion: The study highlights the need to focus on improving AT device repair-services, overcoming financial challenges, and increasing parental knowledge about ATs as the most prevalent barriers to using ATs.
+Discussion: This study highlights the need to improve AT device repair services, overcome financial challenges, and increase parental knowledge about AT devices as the most prevalent barriers to using AT devices.
 Developing a child-specific version of the rATA tool that includes questions about education and play engagement AT needs is suggested for better estimation of AT needs for children with disabilities in the future.

 Article type: Original Research Articles | Subject: Social Welfare